shopgate/retail-red-docs/markdown/guides/integrations/webhook/overview.md

 ## Introduction

-The webhook service can call an external HTTP route upon certain events that occur on the retail.red platform.
+The webhook service can call an external HTTP route upon certain events that occur on the Shopgate platform.

 <!--  inline: true -->